Muhammad-Nouman-Khan/movie-app/README.md

 # 🎬 NuxtMovies - Nuxt.js Movie App

-MovieVerse is a modern and responsive movie web application built using **Nuxt.js**.
+NuxtMovies is a modern and responsive movie web application built using **Nuxt.js**.
 It allows users to explore popular, top-rated, and upcoming movies using data fetched from the **TMDB API**.
 Users can also view detailed movie pages, including  genres, runtime, and similar movies.

 ## 🖼️ Preview